 Another good example from which brands can take the lead is Heineken’s ‘Worlds Apart’ advert.
 Reaching over 11 million YouTube views in the two weeks since it was first launched, the video sees two strangers come together in a room to complete a number of teambuilding challenges.
 Having completed their challenges, the pair are shown a pre-recorded video in which it becomes clear they hold diametrically opposing political views, many of which could be offensive to the other.
 Given the choice to stay and discuss their differences over a bottle of Heineken or to leave, the campaign hoped to bring Heineken’s hashtag #openyourworld to life.

 Hailed as ‘the antidote to that Pepsi Kendall Jenner ad’, Fast Company argued that Heineken’s advert ‘gets to the heart of political engagement in a straightforward way that makes Pepsi’s self-congratulatory ad seem even more embarrassing.’
-While recognising that a 4-minute advert for beer could never fully explore issues of climate change, transgender rights and the gulf that lies between left and right wing politics, Fast Company suggests that ‘encouraging actual dialogue is a thousand times more of a mature and responsible way to address our current international predicament than glamorizing, fetishizing, and whitewashing the protest movement.’
+They did recognise that a 4-minute advert for beer could never fully explore issues of climate change, transgender rights and the gulf that lies between left and right wing politics.
+Fast Company suggests that ‘encouraging actual dialogue is a thousand times more of a mature and responsible way to address our current international predicament than glamorizing, fetishizing, and whitewashing the protest movement.’

-Of course not all were convinced, as Guardian writer Jamie Peck saw both Pepsi and Heineken’s attempts at political commentary as no more than the co-opting of progressivism for the cold hard sell of material products.
+Of course not all were convinced.
+Guardian writer Jamie Peck saw both Pepsi and Heineken’s attempts at political commentary as no more than the co-opting of progressivism for the cold hard sell of material products.
 Though brands will never win them all, the important lesson here is that timing, subject content and space for debate are essential ingredients for any brand judging the value of engaging with political or controversial topics.
-In what will always be a tough line to walk, investing care and attention in campaign planning can lead to successful results, and spark the kind of conversation a brand can stand by.
+In what will always be a tough line to walk, investing care and attention in campaign planning can lead to successful results.
+It takes time to spark the kind of conversation a brand can stand by.